RPKI/ROAFetchlib/README.md

   ```

-Linking to LibhistoryRPKI
+Linking to ROAFetchlib
 ----------------------
-The name of the shared library is historyrpki.
+The name of the shared library is roafetch.
 To link programs to the
-LibhistoryRPKI, pass the following parameter to gcc:
+ROAFetchlib, pass the following parameter to gcc:

   ```
-  -lhistoryrpki
+  -lroafetch
   ```

 In case an error such as